Trump’s immigration rhetoric makes inroads with some Democrats. That could be a concern for Biden

 A recent Pew Research Center poll found that 45% of Americans described the situation as a crisis, while another 32% said it was a major problem.

 Vetress Boyce, a Chicago-based racial justice activist, was among those who expressed frustration with Biden’s immigration policies and the city’s approach as it tries to shelter newly arriving migrants.
-She argued Democrats should be focusing on economic investment in Black communities, not newcomers.
+She argued that Democrats should focus on economic investment in Black communities, not newcomers.

 “They’re sending us people who are starving, the same way Blacks are starving in this country.
 They’re sending us people who want to escape the conditions and come here for a better lifestyle when the ones here are suffering and have been suffering for over 100 years,” Boyce said.
 “That recipe is a mixture for disaster.
 It’s a disaster just waiting to happen.”